wspr/tuenc/README.md

 ### The only thing we can't catch

-Unfortunately there is no direct method by which we can catch users who write  letters with composing accents directly in Unicode such as "A̲".
-If the font does not produce a good result, there's nothing we can do!
+Even if we went via the active-character approach discussed above, there would be no direct method by which we could catch users who write letters with composing accents directly in Unicode such as "A̲" (A+underbar, which has no precomposed Unicode glyph).
+If the font does not produce a good result, there only thing to do is fall back on traditional TeX input such as `\b A`.

 ### Checking font support